Doing Business in Canada

 Business culture in Canada

-Canada is a massive country that claims an impressive multicultural make-up, but despite its size and diversity, expats can count on a few consistencies in its business culture.
+Canada is a massive country that claims an impressive multicultural make-up.
+Despite its size and diversity, expats can nevertheless count on a few consistencies in its business culture.

 Canadians value punctuality, and it is rude to be more than a few minutes late.
 However, it is also not appropriate to arrive too early and disrupt another person's schedule.
 Therefore, meticulous time-keeping is very important.